 Finally, I hope you will find it as fascinating as I did to read Dr. Mortimer’s discussion of metabolic waste in the blood and Coca Leaf’s role in cleansing the blood of this toxicity

-This entire book, and several others that are equally well-written and revealing, are available along with a large hyperlinked bibliography that will take you to original 18th-19th Century source material, in my ebook “The Coca Leaf Papers”.
-(And don’t forget that you can request a free copy of this book on the “Request A Free Copy” page of this blog.
+This entire book, and several others that are equally well-written and revealing, are available along with a large hyperlinked bibliography that will take you to original 18th-19th Century source material in my ebook “The Coca Leaf Papers”.

 CHAPTER XII INFLUENCE OF COCA UPON MUSCULAR ENERGY